Configure WorkHub for Your Team

 Leave Settings showing Leave Types and Leave Approvers with per-user approver assignments

-When would I use this?
 Configure who can approve and view timesheets.
-Approvers automatically get view access; use the Viewers tab to grant view-only access to additional users.
-See Permissions & Access › Timesheet Permissions for a detailed explanation of how permission rules, approver resolution, and view access work.
+Approvers automatically get view access; use the Viewers sub-tab to grant view-only access to additional users.
+See Permissions & Access › Timesheet Permissions for a detailed explanation.

 Approvers